 This presentation will focus on the technique of Pre-Chaining and Food Chaining© developed by Cheri Fraker.
 Other treatment approaches will receive limited coverage during this lecture.
-Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.
+Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Domain of OT: Areas of Occupation: ADL; Activity Demands: Objects used and theri properties, required actions, required body functions and structures; Performance Skills: Sensory perceptural skills, motor and praxis skills

 OT Process: Evaluation: analysis of occupational performance; Intervention: Develop intervention plan and approaches, implementation of intervention; Outcomes: Occupational performance

 Cheri Fraker, CCC-SLP, CLC, is an ASHA certified pediatric speech pathologist who earned her Bachelor's and Master's degrees in Speech Pathology from Eastern Illinois University, Charleston, Illinois, 1986.
 Cheri's work in feeding is recognized internationally.
 She has published articles on Food Chaining in international medical periodicals, The Nest and Nutrition and the MD.

 Cheri has worked in pediatrics for 28 years.
 She developed the techniques of Pre-Chaining and Food Chaining.
 Cheri has lectured on pediatric feeding disorders at ASHA, the UCLA/UMH Nutrition Leadership Conference, The American Academy of Cerebral Palsy and Developmental Medicine, The North American Society of Pediatric Gastroenterology, Hepatology and Nutrition and the 2004 World Congress of Pediatric Gastroenterology, Hepatology and Nutrition in Paris, France.